 If your uric acid levels are low, you might not have any symptoms.
 But, you might find you need to urinate more often.
 If this is the case, it's important to drink more water to prevent dehydration.

 Low uric acid levels usually aren’t something to worry about.
 But it’s worth speaking to your healthcare professional for advice.

 A blood test can tell you your uric acid levels.
 By measuring your uric acid levels regularly, you can monitor your joint and kidney health and reduce your risk of gout flare-ups.

-You can get your uric acid levels tested with a healthcare professional or using a home uric acid blood test.
+You can get your uric acid levels tested with a healthcare professional.

 If you’ve already been diagnosed with gout, you should wait 4-6 weeks after your previous attack before doing a uric acid test as your levels could be falsely raised.